ressenzo/buy-ticket/ticket/README.md

-This is the application to create tickets for a specific event
+This is the application for tickets domain